Roberto Bonano

-Playing career

-Club
+Club career

-Born in Rosario, Santa Fe, Bonano represented in his native country Rosario Central and Club Atlético River Plate, winning several titles with the latter including five national championships.
+Born in Rosario, Santa Fe, Bonano represented in his native country Rosario Central and Club Atlético River Plate, winning several titles with the latter including five Argentine Primera División championships.
 In 2001, at 31, he moved to FC Barcelona, initially as first-choice; he made his La Liga debut on 26 August of that year, in a 2–1 away win against Sevilla FC.

-After the emergence of Víctor Valdés from the Catalans' youth ranks, however, Bonano was deemed surplus to requirements and signed with Real Murcia, joining Deportivo Alavés in Segunda División in the summer of 2004 after his team's relegation.
-With the Basques, he was instrumental in a 2005 top flight promotion but, in the following campaign, played second-fiddle to compatriot Franco Costanzo who also played with him at River, as the season ended in relegation.
+After the emergence of Víctor Valdés from the Catalans' academy, however, Bonano was deemed surplus to requirements and signed with Real Murcia CF, joining Deportivo Alavés in the Segunda División in summer 2004 following his team's relegation.
+With the Basques, he was instrumental in a 2005 top-flight promotion but, the following campaign, acted second-fiddle to his compatriot Franco Costanzo who also played with him at River, as the season ended in relegation.

-Bonano's last year at Alavés was highly turbulent, after being suspended by the club's elusive chairman/owner/manager Dmitry Piterman, after the latter had had a run-in with teammate Lluís Carreras.
+Bonano's last year at Alavés was highly turbulent, being suspended by the club's elusive chairman/owner/manager Dmitry Piterman after the latter had had a run-in with teammate Lluís Carreras.
 He retired at the season's close, aged 38.

-International
+International career

 Bonano represented Argentina at various youth levels.
-He made his senior debut on 28 December 1996, in a 2–3 friendly loss to Yugoslavia.
+He made his senior debut on 28 December 1996, in a 3–2 friendly loss to Yugoslavia.

-Bonano was subsequently picked up for the 2002 FIFA World Cup as a backup to Pablo Cavallero and Germán Burgos, and appeared in a total of 13 matches for his country.
+Bonano was subsequently picked up for the 2002 FIFA World Cup as a backup to Pablo Cavallero and Germán Burgos, and appeared in 13 matches for his country in four years.

 Coaching career

-From 2011 to 2013, Bonano worked as assistant manager under Eduardo Berizzo, first with Estudiantes de La Plata then O'Higgins F.C. in Chile.
+From 2011 to 2013, Bonano worked as assistant under Eduardo Berizzo, first with Estudiantes de La Plata then O'Higgins F.C. in Chile.
 Again in Spain, he was assistant and goalkeeper coach at Carreras' RCD Mallorca.

-On 6 July 2015, Bonano reunited with compatriot Berizzo, joining his staff at RC Celta de Vigo.
-Two years later, in the same capacity and under the same coach, he signed with Sevilla FC.
+On 6 July 2015, Bonano reunited with his compatriot Berizzo, joining his staff at RC Celta de Vigo.
+Two years later, in the same capacity and under the same manager, he signed for Sevilla.